Add the peeled and seeded avocados to a blender or food processor.

 Sugar-free Avocado Popsicle Variations

-One way to change up this avocado pop recipe is to add slices of fruit or berries to the popsicles molds.
+One way to change up this avocado pop recipe is to add slices of fruit or berries to the popsicle molds.
 I love the flavor combination of strawberries and avocado.
 Sliced up strawberries mixed with this creamy avocado mixture is delicious!

-To make a strawberry avocado popsicle, add thinly sliced strawberries to you mold.
+To make a strawberry avocado popsicle, add thinly sliced strawberries to your mold.
 If you have a flat popsicle mold, lay the strawberries down first then pour the avocado cream mixture into the mold.
 If you have a stand-up popsicle mold, pour in the avocado mixture first then stuff the sliced strawberries down into the mold.
 The mixture is thick and creamy so you don’t have to worry about your strawberries sinking to the bottom.

 You could also add cocoa powder to make a chocolate avocado popsicle!